-It is very important that you contact the appropriate offices (such as Financial Aid and Scholarship Office, Records and Business Offices) if you decide to completely withdraw prior to completing your program of study at Normandale to understand how withdrawing will affect your loan eligibility and repayment.
+It is very important that you contact the appropriate offices (such as Financial Aid and Scholarship Office, Records and Payment and Billing Offices) if you decide to completely withdraw prior to completing your program of study at Normandale to understand how withdrawing will affect your loan eligibility and repayment.

 You must complete loan Exit Counseling once you graduate, withdraw, or drop below a half-time (6 credits) enrollment.

 What is a Loan Repayment Servicer and How Does it Affect Me?

 A servicer is the agency that services your loan account when you enter repayment.
 You communicate with the servicer, not your lender, when you have questions on your loan status, amounts owed, or changes in your enrollment status or address.
 Visit My Federal Student Aid to view information about all of the federal student loans you have received and to find contact information for the loan servicer or lender of your loans.